Jagdeep59/Tech-Academy-Basic-C-Sharp-Projects_Part2./README.md

 ### 3. Student Database (Code-First)
 A console application demonstrating the Entity Framework Code-First workflow.
 * **Key Features**: Automatically generates a database schema from C# classes and handles data entry for student records.

+also i have add my old portfolio website in this repo